 Leaders of business school sustainability research centres gathered for the biannual Sustainability Centres Community (SCC) workshop, November 2016, at INSEAD in Fontainebleau, France.
 Sixty leaders from five continents discussed shared challenges and opportunities related to centre management, teaching, research and outreach.
 Join the Sustainability Centres Community to become part of the learning and action network.

-- How to Manage a Sustainability Centre
+How to Manage a Sustainability Centre

-Additional Resources Shared by Participants:
+Additional Resources Shared By Participants

 Workshop Agenda and Biosketches